helinakdogan/helinakdogan/README.md

 # 💫 About Me:
 🔭 Hi there!
 My name is Helin.
-I'm a computer science student who is eager to learn new technologies<br>🌱 I’m currently  learning web development
+I'm a computer science student who is eager to learn new technologies<br>🌱 I’m currently interested in web development, web3.0 and blockchain technologies

 ## 🌐 Socials: